ariakit/ariakit/guide/300-composition/readme.md

 </aside>

-Another use case for the `render` function is to render elements between an internal wrapper and the rendered element:
+Another use case for the `render` function is to render elements between an internal wrapper and the rendered element.
+This is how the [Dialog with scrollable backdrop](/examples/dialog-backdrop-scrollable) example renders a custom backdrop element that wraps the dialog, but is still inside the dialog portal:

 ```jsx "dialogProps"
 <Dialog